Robert C. Orr: Career

 In 2003, Orr was named executive director of the Belfer Center for Science and International Affairs at the Kennedy School of Government at Harvard University.
-Before that, he was Director of the Council on Foreign Relations in Washington, D.C. and is still a current member.
+Before that, he was Director of the Council on Foreign Relations in Washington, D.C., where he ran the Congressional, Corporate, and membership programs.
+He remains a life member of CFR.

-Orr was a co-director of a bipartisan commission on post-conflict reconstruction sponsored by the Center for Strategic and International Studies in Washington and the Association of the United States Army between 2001 and 2003.
+Between 2001 and 2003, Orr co-directed a bipartisan commission on post-conflict reconstruction sponsored by the Center for Strategic and International Studies in Washington and the Association of the United States Army.
+On the basis of this work, in 2003 he was asked by the U.S. Secretary of Defense to lead an independent field assessment of the U.S. occupation of Iraq.
+This assessment made multiple recommendations for a course correction in U.S. policy to the Secretary of Defense, the Secretary of State, and both houses of the U.S. Congress.

 Between 1996 and 2001, Orr held a variety of senior positions in the Government of the United States.
 He served as Deputy to Richard Holbrooke, the United States Ambassador to the United Nations and Director of the USUN Washington office.
-In this capacity, he played an active role in securing a delayed payment of nearly $1 billion of the US membership fees to the United Nations.
-He was also Director of Global and Multilateral Affairs at the National Security Council, in charge of peacekeeping and humanitarian affairs.
+In this capacity, he helped secure agreement by the U.S. Congress and the UN member states of the "reform for arrears" deal that resulted in U.S. payment of nearly $1 billion of delayed US membership fees to the United Nations.
+As Director of Global and Multilateral Affairs at the National Security Council in the White House from 1996-1997, he helped to negotiate the Helms-Biden Act, signed by President Clinton, which served as the legal basis for the payment of U.S. arrears.
+At the NSC he was in charge of peacekeeping, humanitarian and multilateral affairs.
+While serving in the White House he also led the U.S. negotiating team that resulted in the Caribbean/United States Summit Partnership for Prosperity and Security in the Caribbean, signed by President Clinton and all heads of state of the Caribbean Community (CARICOM) in May 1997.

-Before working for the US government, Orr served at the International Peace Academy in New York and at the United States Agency for International Development (USAID) in Nairobi, Kenya.
+Prior to this Orr served at the International Peace Academy in New York, with the United States Agency for International Development (USAID) in Nairobi, Kenya, and as Mandarin Chinese-English interpreter and advisor for Dan Rather of CBS News in Beijing, China as well as correspondent Bob Simon, whose resulting stories from China received multiple Emmy Awards.

-In 2014, he became the Dean of the University of Maryland School of Public Policy.

 Personal life

 In 2000 he married Audrey Choi, then chief-of-staff to the Council of Economic Advisers and the daughter of children's author Sook Nyul Choi.
+They have two children.